daronphang/programming-resources/architectures/API/documentation/openAPI.md

 ### Reusable Components

-Reusuable components are defined in the global components section, and are then referenced in the individual endpoints.
+Reusable components are defined in the global components section, and are then referenced in the individual endpoints.

 ```
 Schemas (data models)